Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Introduction

 One advantage of the semiclassical viewpoint is that it provides a clear description of the spontaneous particle creation phenomena.
-The non-zero imaginary part of the effective action $\Gamma[A_\mu]$ indicates the quantum instability of the vacuum $| 0_{A} \rangle$ and the corresponding pair creation process \cite{schwinger}.
-This phenomena can be better understood in the canonical language: a positive frequency solution of the Dirac equation $(i\slashed {D} - m)\psi=0$ at early times will evolve into a superposition of positive and negative frequency solutions at late times (this was first described for a gravitational background \cite{parker66}).
-This result cannot be achieved by applying standard perturbation theory in quantum electrodynamics.
-The semiclassical approach encapsulates in a clear way this very important non-perturbative effect.
+The nonzero imaginary part of the effective action $\Gamma[A_\mu]$ indicates the quantum instability of the vacuum $| 0_{A} \rangle$ and the corresponding pair creation process \cite{schwinger}.
+This phenomena can be better understood in the canonical language: a positive-frequency solution of the Dirac equation $(i\slashed {D} - m)\psi=0$ at early times will evolve into a superposition of positive- and negative-frequency solutions at late times (this was first described for a gravitational background \cite{parker66}).
+The semiclassical approach encapsulates in a clear way this very important effect.
+The original calculation by Schwinger~\cite{schwinger} involved a background field calculation in which the electric field $E$ is constant in both space and time.
+A particle production rate was obtained.
+The dependence on the coupling constant $q$ displayed an essential singularity $e^{-m^2/qE}$, showing the nonperturbative nature of the Schwinger effect.
+The damping of the electric field can be deduced from this particle production rate.
+The real part of the (Heisenberg-Euler) effective action can also account for perturbative effects, such as light-by-light scattering, in agreement with the exact one-loop calculation in the limit of low-frequency light, or the running of the effective coupling constant.

-The semiclassical approximation is derived from~\eqref{eff} via a loop expansion~\cite{qftbook}.
-In this case when solving the semiclassical backreaction equations, the semiclassical approximation breaks down if contributions from the quantum terms to the equations become comparable to that of the classical background field and any other classical fields.
-The reason is one expects higher order terms in the loop expansion should be important in that limit.
-However, if there are $N$ identical quantum fields coupled to the background field, then the semiclassical backreaction equations are the leading order equations in an expansion in inverse powers of $N$, called the large $N$ expansion.
-Thus there is no problem with the quantum fields having a significant effect on the background field.
-The large $N$ expansion can be carried out in a systematic way to include quantum effects due to the background field which first appear at next to leading order in the expansion~\cite{large-N-1994, hu-verdaguer}.